WITHIN OUR GATES: Site and Memory in the American Landscape. The Paintings of Keith Morris Washington

 KOKOMO, Miss., Jun.
 28 — A black teenager who was found hanging from a tree in his front yard in what investigators ruled a suicide may instead have been lynched for dating two white girls, the Rev. Jesse Jackson said Tuesday.
 Jackson asked Gov. Ronnie Musgrove and the U.S. Justice Department to launch an investigation into the death of 17-year-old Raynard Johnson.

 Standing under the pecan tree where Raynard’s body was found by his father June 15, the civil rights leader said that the death “had the smell of Emmett Till all around it.
 Till was a black teenager killed in Mississippi in 1955 for supposedly whistling at a white woman.
 “The two young white girls and Johnson had been dating each other; that did not sit well with some people,” Jackson said. (excerpt from newspaper article)

 “The practice of human sacrifice, known as lynching, has been carried out openly, as a public social ritual, in the United States from the very founding of the Republic.
 Within Our Gates: Site and Memory in the American Landscape is designed to inform a broad audience about this phenomenon of lynching as human sacrifice within the context of the “landscape”.
 The term lynching faded from popular usage with the advent of the 1960’s civil rights movement.
 However, death by lynching is still exercised today as evidenced by the murders of James Byrd, Jr., Matthew Shepherd, Billy Jack Gaither, and Raynard Johnson.
 Only the taboo nature of this ritual has changed.” – (excerpted from Keith Morris Washington’s artist statement.)

 Basic Black Contributor Talia Rivera sits down with acclaimed artist Keith Morris Washington to discuss his new series of paintings addressing lynching, entitled “Within Our Gates: Human Sacrifice in the American Landscape.
-Watch the interview.

 SUSTAINING SPONSORS: Walter Putter & Marilyn Smith | Brewster Doust, M.D.

 Become an Exhibition Sponsor!